c3lang/c3-web/src/content/docs/Language Common/optionals-essential.md

 ## What is an Optional?

-The Optional is a safer alternative to returning `-1` or `null` from a function, when a valid value can't be returned.
+An Optional is a safer alternative to returning `-1` or `null` from a function when a valid value can't be returned.
 An Optional has either a *result* or is *empty*.
 When an Optional is empty it has an `Excuse` explaining what happened.

-- For example trying to open a missing file returns the `Excuse` of `io::FILE_NOT_FOUND`.
+- For example, trying to open a missing file returns the `Excuse` of `io::FILE_NOT_FOUND`.
 - Optionals are declared by adding `~` after the type.
 - An `Excuse` is of type `fault`.
 ```c3